 It is the responsibility of the local site to determine the best approach to screening.
-Written informed consent and assent (as appropriate) will be obtained before any study procedures are initiated.
-Both clinical and laboratory evaluations will occur at this visit (see Appendix I, Schedule of Evaluations for Oral Phase - Step 1).
+Written informed consent and/or assent (as appropriate) will be obtained before any study procedures are initiated.
+Both clinical and laboratory evaluations will occur at this visit (see Appendix 1).
 Screening procedures may occur over one or more visits.
 The SSP Manual provides additional information regarding the procedures outlined below, including clinical and laboratory procedures and requirements.
-Enrollment must occur within 30 days of specimen collection at Screening for the clinical and laboratory evaluation and procedures (except for HIV RNA testing samples, which must be collected and results obtained within 14 days before enrollment).
+Enrollment must occur within 30 days of specimen collection at Screening for the clinical and laboratory evaluation and procedures (except for HIV RNA testing samples, which must be collected, and results obtained within 14 days before enrollment).

 Sites will follow the HIV testing algorithm for Screening included in the SSP Manual.
 If a reactive/positive/indeterminate result is obtained for any HIV test, the person is not eligible for the study.
 Additional testing to confirm suspected HIV infection during Screening will be performed in accordance with local guidelines.
-If HIV infection is confirmed, participants will receive counseling and be immediately linked to care either at the study site or other qualified adolescent competent clinic, as necessary.
+If HIV infection is confirmed, participants will receive counseling and be referred for appropriate care, as necessary.